Rosli Dhoby: Research

 From 1949 to 1996, the Sarawak public generally regarded the struggle of Rosli and Rukun 13 negatively as a "bad guy", "imposter", and "rebel".
 Only after Sarawak state government gave a formal state funeral to the executed rebels in 1996 did public perception start to change.
-There are limited primary records regarding Rosli Dhobi (Dhoby) and other Rukun 13 members did not document their experiences publicly.
+There are limited primary records regarding Rosli Dhoby and other Rukun 13 members did not document their experiences publicly.
 The last Rukun 13 member died in 2009.
 However, several of the Pergerakan Pemuda Melayu (Young Malays Movement) members were still available in 2009.

 Deputy director of Sarawak state prison, Sabu Hassan, in a formal reply written to Nordi Achie, a researcher working at Centre for the Promotion of Knowledge and Language Learning, Universiti Malaysia Sabah, stated that Malaysian prison department did not keep any record and files for the four offenders while a portion of the documents were destroyed by the British during the colonial times.

-In 2013, Jeniri Amir, a professor from Universiti Malaysia Sarawak specialising in political communication, wrote a book about Rosli Dhobi which included new information.
+In 2013, Jeniri Amir, a professor from Universiti Malaysia Sarawak specialising in political communication, wrote a book about Rosli Dhoby which included new information.
 According to a review by Nordi Achie, Jeniri's book contained errors with only a superficial analysis of newly found information regarding Stewart's assassination.